 Mortgage.
 This is disability insurance that helps to maintain mortgage payments if a person becomes disabled or dies.
 Most lenders require this insurance in order to get a mortgage from them.
 Mortgage insurance payments are often lumped into the monthly mortgage payment.

 Professional Liability.
 This type of insurance is typical in many of the major professions.
 For example, physicians, surgeons, and attorneys are required to have malpractice insurance in order to practice.
 Some states require contractors to have liability insurance, and there are other professions that generally safeguard their businesses by purchasing professional liability insurance.
-With Geo-Fencing, are able to target specific demographics that is appealing to the major professions using our special targeting groups.
+With the Heroes News Network, we are able to promote their business services inside the local Veterans Posts.

 Farmer’s Insurance: Affinity Program